christytom007/Space_Invaders/README.md

 # Space_Invaders
+Old School Space Invader Game.

- Simple Space Invaders game Using Windows CMD
+Playable in Windows CMD
+Made with UIKit Game Library
+Completed game with Menu,Sound and Scoreboard
+Scores are saved in File.